spawnmarvel/quickguides/azure/Implement-and-manage-storage/README.md

 * * Azure File Sync agent is a downloadable package that enables Windows Server to be synced with an Azure Files share.
 * * Three main components:
 * * * 1.
 FileSyncSvc.exe, monitoring changes on server endpoints, and for initiating sync sessions to Azure.
 * * * 2.
 StorageSync.sys, The filter is responsible for tiering files to Azure Files when cloud tiering is enabled.
+Cloud tiering archives infrequently access files to free up space on the local file share.
 * * * 3.
 PowerShell cmdlets,  allow you to interact with the Microsoft.StorageSync Azure resource provider.
 You can find the cmdlets at the following (default) locations:
 * * * * C:\\Program Files\\Azure\\StorageSyncAgent\\StorageSync.Management.PowerShell.Cmdlets.dll
 * * * * C:\\Program Files\\Azure\\StorageSyncAgent\\StorageSync.Management.ServerCmdlets.dll